Hera User Guide

 Compiling MPI codes with OpenACC directives on Hera

-We have limited experience of using these new technologies, so the best we can do with this point is point you to the web resources The following link has a presentation on some advanced topics on using multiple GPUs
+We have limited experience of using these new technologies, so the best we can do with this point is point you to NVIDIA’s web resources.
+NVIDIA has an advanced OpenACC course that may be useful.

 Submitting Batch Jobs to the FGA System